 Flashcards are the ideal tool for practicing active recall.
 The repeated act of seeing a "question" and recalling the "answer" strengthens your brain's memory pathways.

-2. Spaced Repetition -- "The Moment Before You Forget" Is the Golden Window for Memory
+2. Spaced Repetition: Why "The Moment Before You Forget" Is the Golden Window

 The second scientifically proven study method is spaced repetition.
 Reviewing the same material once a day over five days is far more effective for retention than reviewing it five times in a single day.